jembi/openhim-docs/docs/user-guide/adding-users.md

 ## Filter and list settings

 1. Filter settings: Here you set how you want to view transactions on the Transactions page by default.
-You can default it to show transactions by status by channel as well as limit the number of transactions per page.
+You can default it to show transactions by status, by channel, as well as limit the number of transactions per page.

-2. List settings: Upon clicking on a transaction in the transactions page, you can choose by default whether to view the transaction on the same page, or to open it in a new window altogether.
+2. List settings: Upon clicking on a transaction in the transactions page, you can choose whether to view the transaction on the same page (default), or to open it in a new window altogether.

 If you find a field that is not described here, please let us know by [filing an issue on github](https://github.com/jembi/openhim-core-js/issues/new) with the 'documentation' label.